D3Hunter/blog/computer-science/math.md

 In geometry, `bisection` is the division of something into two equal or congruent parts, usually by a line, which is then called a `bisector`.
 A `line segment bisector` passes through the midpoint of the segment.
 Particularly important is the `perpendicular bisector` of a segment, which, according to its name, meets the segment at right angles.

+### Lattice
+lattice有两个定义，一个是在集合论里，一个在代数里

+In algebra, the `absorption law` or `absorption identity` is an `identity` linking a pair of `binary operations`.

+A `lattice` is both a `join-semilattice` and a `meet-semilattice`.
+The interaction of these two semilattices via the `absorption law` is what truly distinguishes a `lattice` from a `semilattice`.

+In a `partially ordered set` P, the `join` and `meet` of a subset S are respectively the `supremum` (least upper bound) of S, denoted ⋁S, and `infimum` (greatest lower bound) of S, denoted ⋀S.

+`Join` and `meet` can also be defined as a `commutative, associative and idempotent partial binary operation` on pairs of elements from P. If a and b are elements from P, the join is denoted as a ∨ b and the meet is denoted a ∧ b.

+The word "`partial`" in the names "partial order" or "partially ordered set" is used as an indication that not every pair of elements needs to be comparable.
+Partial orders thus generalize `total orders`, in which every pair is comparable.